LaelDavis/CS321-MBTI/README.md

 Steps:

-For the steps, you would need to work your way into the "mbti" directory and once inside just call "yarn" to build the application.
-If that doesn't work, you can try running
-"yarn run start" for another way to start the application.
+For the steps, you would need to work your way into the "mbti" directory and once inside just call "yarn" to build/update the application.
+Afterwards, just call "yarn run start" to start the application.

 If there is anything you need or any questions, just ping me at ldavis24@masonlive.gmu.edu.